tberey/typescript-node-fresh-start-template/README.md

   npm run build
   npm run start
   ```
-<sub><b><i>^ Step 8.: These commands require the optional Step 7 to have been followed, to work as intended.<br>'npm run setup' installs and updates the project and it's dependancies, 'build' will compile the porject into browser/app runnable JS, and 'start' will run the project, from the compiled files in build. 'start:src' runs the project from the source TS file, so compilation is not neccessary.</i></b></sub>
+<sub><b><i>^ Step 8.: These commands require the optional Step 7 to have been followed, to work as intended.<br>'npm run setup' installs and updates the project and it's dependencies, 'build' will compile the project into browser/app runnable JS, and 'start' will run the project, from the compiled files in build. 'start:src' runs the project from the source TS file, so compilation is not necessary.</i></b></sub>

 <br><hr><br>